openpracticelibrary/openpracticelibrary/src/pages/practice/what-if.md

   * Set timer for 2 minutes and have everyone vote on the rule(s) they think that, if eliminated, would most broaden the spectrum of ideation.
 Take the top-voted stickie and move it to the "What If..." column

   * Ask the team to think to themselves "What if this rule didn't apply?"
-On a separate stickie, reword the rule to create a provocative statement that answers that question
+On a separate stickie, reword the rule to create a provocative "What if" statement

   **Step 3: Imagine If...**